-A small Rotary fundraising event over 70 years ago sets a community on the path to ensuring future generations of children have access to funds and options for higher education and better opportunities.
+A small Rotary fundraising event over 70 years ago sets a community on the path to ensuring future generations of students have access to funds and options for higher education and better opportunities.

 The Boothbay Region Student Aid Fund has its roots in the scholarship fund established by the Boothbay Harbor Rotary Club in March, 1957.
 The fund was for any worthwhile post high school education, with students being interviewed and grant recommendations being made to the Rotary Club Directors.
 Their first fund raising event was a combined beauty pageant and ball with a Portland based orchestra.
 The net result of this effort was $17.
 Over the next several years, Rotary made grants to students “away at school” and graduating seniors.